Home » Victorian Authors List » John Clare Biography

 Clare went on to marry one Patty Turner and have seven children.
 However, his financial condition did not improve.
 While he continued to do jobs of manual labour, he wrote his first work called ‘The Morning Walk’ inspired by James Thompson’s ‘Seasons’.

-To receive an honest assessment, he would read out his poems to his parents under a different name and took their comments to improve his work.
+To receive an honest assessment, he would read out his poems to his parents under a different name and take their comments to improve his work.

 His first set of verses was published as ‘Poems Descriptive of Rural Life and Scenery (1820)’.
 His powerful illumination of rural life while describing his desolation was unique in itself.
 The book became instantly popular and sold three thousand copies.